Towards Deployable OCR models for Indic languages: Mozhi Dataset

-\subsection{\textit{Mozhi} dataset}
+\section{Mozhi Dataset}

-To the best of our knowledge, there are no large-scale public datasets for the problem of printed text recognition of Indian languages.
-Most of the early works in this space use a dataset of cropped characters or isolated symbols since these works deal with classification of disjoint characters~\cite{kannada_kunte_2007,jawaharBilingual}.
-Later works that make use of line or word level annotated data use either internal collections~\cite{BLSTM_ICPR, PraveenDAS,minesh_das,blstm_mdlstm_2017_7languages,mohit_urdu} or large-scale synthetically generated samples~\cite{sanskrit_ocr_saluja,Devanagari_blstm_2020,adnanICDAR_urdu_2013} to train their models.
-Some of the recent works including ours have introduced public datasets for Indian languages like Hindi and Urdu.
-They contain limited number of samples meant only for evaluation of the models~\cite{minesh_das,mohit_urdu}.
-Although these existing datasets serve as public benchmarks for evaluating different text recognition methods, training data used by these methods vary and hence a fair comparison of the methods is difficult.

-In an attempt to address the scarcity of annotated data, to train printed text recognition models for Indian languages, we introduce a new public dataset named \textit{Mozhi} (meaning ``language'' or ``word'' in Tamil and Malayalam) for all the 13 languages we study in this work.
-The dataset contains both line and word level annotations.
-For all the 13 languages, cropped line images and their corresponding ground truth text annotations are provided.
-Word images cropped from these text lines and the corresponding word level ground truths are also included for all languages except Urdu.
-The dataset has 1.2 million word annotations in total ( 100,000 per language), making it the largest ever public dataset of real word images, for text recognition in Indian languages.
-For each language, the line level data is split randomly in 80:10:10 ratio to train, validation and test splits respectively.
-Words that are cropped from line images in train split of lines forms the train split for words.
-Similarly for validation and test splits.
+To our knowledge, no extensive public datasets are available for printed text recognition in Indian languages.
+Early studies often utilized datasets with cropped characters or isolated symbols for character classification~\cite{kannada_kunte_2007,jawaharBilingual}.
+Later research relied on either internal datasets or large-scale synthetically generated samples for word or line level annotations~\cite{BLSTM_ICPR,PraveenDAS,minesh_das,blstm_mdlstm_2017_7languages,mohit_urdu,sanskrit_ocr_saluja,Devanagari_blstm_2020,adnanICDAR_urdu_2013}.
+While recent efforts have introduced public datasets for Hindi and Urdu, they typically contain a limited number of samples intended solely for model evaluation~\cite{minesh_das,mohit_urdu}.
+However, due to variations in training data among these studies, comparing methods can be challenging.
+To address the scarcity of annotated data for training printed text recognition models in Indian languages, we introduce the \textit{Mozhi} dataset.
+This public dataset encompasses both line and word level annotations for all 13 languages examined in this study.
+It includes cropped line images, corresponding ground truth text annotations for all languages, and word images and ground truths for all languages except Urdu.
+With 1.2 million word annotations (approximately 100,000 words per language), it is the largest public dataset of real word images for text recognition in Indian languages.
+For each language, the line level data is divided randomly into training, validation, and test splits in an 80:10:10 ratio, with words cropped from line images forming corresponding splits for training, validation, and testing.
+Table~\ref{table:public_dataset_Stats} shows statistics of \textit{Mozhi}.